-In 2022, the Department of Environmental Protection performed a Source Water Assessment on our system.
-These Assessments were conducted to provide information about any potential sources of contamination in the vicinity of our wells.
-The assessment showed no potential sources of contamination at this time.
-The assessment results are available on the FDEP website link = www.dep.state.fl.us/swapp/
+In 2024, the Department of Environmental Protection performed a Source Water Assessment on our system.
+The assessment was conducted to provide information about any potential sources of contamination in the vicinity of our wells.
+There are no potential sources of contamination identified for this system.
+The assessment results are available on the FDEP website link = https://prodapps.dep.state.fl.us/swapp/ and infants can be particularly at risk from infections.

-Some people may be more vulnerable to contaminants in drinking water than the general population.
-Immune-compromised persons such as persons with cancer undergoing chemotherapy, persons who have undergone organ transplants, people with HIV/AIDS or other immune system disorders, some elderly, and infants can be particularly at risk from infections.
 These people should seek advice about drinking water from their health care providers.
 EPA and he Center for Disease Control guidelines on appropriate means to lessen the risk of infection by cryptosporidium and other microbiological contaminants are available from the Safe Drinking Water Hotline (1-800-426-4791).

+Some people may be more vulnerable to contaminants in drinking water than the general population.
+Immune-compromised persons such as persons with cancer undergoing chemotherapy, persons who have undergone organ transplants, people with HIV/AIDS or other immune system disorders, some elderly,